cortexlabs/cortex/docs/clusters/management/delete.md

 ## Keep Cortex Resources

-The volumes (used by Cortex's Prometheus and Grafana instances) and the cluster log group are deleted by default on a cluster down operation.
-If you want to keep the metrics/dashboards volumes and the cluster log group for any reason, you can pass the `--keep-aws-resources` flag to the `cortex cluster down` command.
+The contents of Cortex's S3 bucket, the EBS volumes (used by Cortex's Prometheus and Grafana instances), and the log group are deleted by default when running `cortex cluster down`.
+If you want to keep these resources, you can pass the `--keep-aws-resources` flag to the `cortex cluster down` command.

 ## Troubleshooting